Replayboys/rpb-ecirgb-to-exr/README.md

 The conversion is performed using a two-step matrix transformation:
 1. ECI RGB to XYZ
-2. XYZ to ACEScg
+2. XYZ to linear sRGB

 The matrices are combined into a single transformation for efficiency.
 The output preserves the full dynamic range and out-of-gamut colors in the EXR format.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.